linuxthor/knife-gadgets/README.md

 postvalidate_hook        "/home/user/Chef/postvalidate_cookbook.sh"
 ```

-Scripts will have the following environment variables set:
+The following environment variables are populated when calling the external helper:

 ```
 $CURRENT_COOKBOOK #name of the current cookbook